beartype/beartype/README.rst

 natively compatible with *all* interpreters and compilers targeting the Python language – including CPython_, PyPy_, Numba_, and Nuitka_.

-Unlike comparable runtime type checkers (e.g., pytypes_, typeguard_), beartype
+Unlike comparable runtime type checkers (e.g., enforce_, pytypes_, typeguard_),
-wraps each decorated callable with a dynamically generated wrapper efficiently type-checking that specific callable.
+beartype wraps each decorated callable with a dynamically generated wrapper efficiently type-checking that specific callable.
 Since "performance by default" is our first-class concern, *all* wrappers are guaranteed to:

 * Exhibit ``O(1)`` time complexity with negligible constant factors.
 * Be either more efficient (in the common case) or exactly as efficient minus